All Episodes

 You know, now he's rescuing astronauts.

-He's also working, he created one of the most technologically advanced cars ever to be made, uh, which is the Tesla, which has a thousand horsepower, is about the version I'm getting, and goes from zero to sixty in two point zero seconds and has self-driving capability, meaning you just put in your address and you don't do a thing.
+He created one of the most technologically advanced cars ever to be made, which is the Tesla, which has 1,000 horsepower, the version I'm getting, and goes from 0 to 60 in 2.0 seconds and has self-driving capability, meaning you just put in your address and you don't do a thing.

 Amazing technology.